gosmos/restful/README.md

 is empty.
 Try addding some code in controller's constructor that inserts content to *controler.storage* and see if your data is being encoded to [json](http://json.org) properly.
-To see your changes recompile and restart example program.
+To see your changes in the browser, you need to recompile and restart example program.

 Have fun! :sweat_smile: